What is Equity Compensation?

 - Some type of shares doesn’t bear ownership if the company issues such type it may end up in not selling of those stocks.

-- It is generally used to encourage and reward high performance.
+- Companies use it generally to encourage and reward high performance.
 It also helps to retain employees who are well qualified and highly talented.
-If it is a startup I cannot afford the cost of issuing shares hence it can issue equity shares to qualified employees who were recruited by them.
+If it is a startup, I cannot afford the cost of issuing shares; hence it can issue equity shares to qualified employees who were recruited by them.

-This is the best tool for start-up and it does not require cash.
+Equity compensation is the best tool for a startup, and it does not require cash.
 It helps to attract new talents into the firm and also reduces the attrition rate.
-It helps to increase job satisfaction and job retention and the company will perform well in the highly competitive market as it will have highly talented people with them.
+It helps to increase job satisfaction and job retention, and the company will perform well in the highly competitive market as it will have highly talented people with them.

 This article has been a guide to What is Equity Compensation & its Meaning.
 Here we discuss the types of equity compensation and purpose along with examples, advantages, and disadvantages.
 You can learn more about from the following articles –